BrainDrive Plugin Data Field Reference

 - Verify

-is accessible - Check that
+source_urlis accessible - Check that

-returns valid JSON - Ensure version format matches semantic versioning
+update_check_urlreturns valid JSON - Ensure version format matches semantic versioning

 Permission Errors